Learn the shared concepts for analyzing and visualizing your data

 Kibana provides you several ways to build search queries, which will reduce the number of document matches that you get from Elasticsearch.
-Each app in Kibana provides a time filter, and most apps also include semi-structured search and extra filters.
+Kibana apps provide a time filter, and most apps also include semi-structured search and extra filters.

-If you frequently use any of the search options, you can click the save query icon next to the semi-structured search to save or load a previously saved query.
-The saved query will always contain the semi-structured search query, and can optionally contain the time filter and extra filters.
+If you frequently use any of the search options, click next to the semi-structured search to save or load a previously saved query.
+The saved query always contains the semi-structured search query, and optionally the time filter and extra filters.

 The global time filter limits the time range of data displayed.
-In most cases, the time filter applies to the time field in the index pattern, but some apps allow you to use a different time field.
+In most cases, the time filter applies to the time field in the data view, but some apps allow you to use a different time field.

 Combine free text search with field-based search using the Kibana Query Language (KQL).
 Type a search term to match across all fields, or start typing a field name to get suggestions for field names and operators that you can use to build a structured query.
 The semi-structured search will filter documents for matches, and only return matching documents.